 Find a Picture:

-The first step is to have your child find a picture of the dinosaur that she likes.
-It will be their model to help build the skeleton for the paper mâché.
+The first step is to have your child find a picture of the dinosaur that they like.
+It will be the model to help build the skeleton for the paper mâché.

 Make the Skeleton: